codatio/codat-docs/docs/smb-help-hub/codat/faq.md

 </ul>

-## Why is my provider using Codat?
+## Why is my financial service provider using Codat?

 To deliver their services to you, your provider needs access to your business data.
 We simplify the process of getting, synchronizing, and interpreting that data for them, reducing their administrative load and time spent on getting that data.

 Codat is trusted by the world’s largest financial institutions, payments providers, business lenders, software companies, and more.
-If you'd like to know more about your provider's business processes and services that rely on Codat, please reach out to them directly.
+If you'd like to know more about your provider's business processes and services that rely on Codat, you can reach out to them directly or refer to their terms of service.

 ## Want to know more?